 Well, the only way is to tow the ski back to shore and put it on the trailer.
 You can then use a long knife to cut away the rope from around the shaft.
 If you still can’t reach the rope you will have to remove the three bolts holding the intake grate on.
 You will then have more room to work in this area.
 A socket set is best to remove these bolts.

-A DIY solution is to use a pool noodle which has been cable tied to the end of the ski rope.
+A DIY solution is to use a pool noodle that has been cable tied to the end of the ski rope.
 This keeps it afloat and away from the pump intake grate.

 Seaweed, plastic bags, and rocks will also clog up your intake grate and bring you to a grinding halt.